RoboforexTrader/Roboforex-Affiliate-Code/README.md

 ## Sign Up Today!

 Sign up now using the **[Roboforex affiliate code "qbm"](https://my.roboforex.com/en/?a=qbm)** and start earning **up to 90% cashback** on your trading fees every day!

----

-This guide provides a detailed overview of how to use the **Roboforex affiliate code "qbm"**, how the rebate program works, and how to benefit from daily cashback.
-By following these simple steps, you can reduce your trading costs and increase your profitability with Roboforex.